 Maine’s Research University at Work

-To learn more about the impactful research and scholarly achievements realized at the University of Maine, we invite you to visit our research web page or contact us at email@example.com.
+This annual report provides examples of the latest achievements by our university research community.
+We hope that you will enjoy reviewing it.
+Moreover, to obtain additional information about the impactful research and scholarly achievements realized at the University of Maine, we invite you to visit our research webpage or contact us at email@example.com.

 Joan Ferrini-Mundy, President